Personal Home Page

 LITERATURE

-Frank Herbert- Author of the Dune series.
+Science Fiction Frank Herbert- Author of the Dune series.
 Eye, his collection of short stories, is pretty amazing.
 His creativity and ability to create entire worlds really captured my imagination.
 Sometimes, like Ray Bradbury, he created really scary situations in current world settings.

 Classic Author William Shakespeare- I really love the comedies and some of the tragedies.
 The histories and sonnets kind of bore me.
 The Tempest and As You Like It are my favourites.
 I've seen the plays everywhere from the Festivals in NC and GA, to the stage at Yale University.
 The best so far is still a little production of The Tempest at Russell Sage College.
 It was all done in blacklight with fluorescent costumes.
 Absolutely Incredible!